Mohamed Sohel Rana (footballer, born 1996): Rahmatganj MFS

-On 1 July 2018, Sohel joined Rahmatganj MFS and made his professional league debut by playing full 90 minutes against Abahani Limited Dhaka, on 2 February 2019.
+On 1 July 2018, Sohel joined Rahmatganj MFS and made his professional league debut by playing full 90 minutes against Dhaka Abahani, on 2 February 2019.
 During his debut, Sohel registered an assist as his team lost the game 5–1.
 Although Sohel spent most of his career at the Bangladesh army as a forward, under coach Golam Jilani, Sohel played as a winger or a central midfielder supplying passes to the clubs Congolese talisman Siyo Zunapio, who scored 13 league goals that year, with all three assists Sohel provided the entire season being for the striker.

-On 19 February 2019, Sohel scored his maiden professional league goal during a 2–2 against Muktijoddha Sangsad KC.
-He scored his second goal for the club during a surprise 2–1 against giants Chittagong Abahani Limited, on 16 May 2019.
+On 19 February 2019, Sohel scored his maiden professional league goal during a 2–2 against Muktijoddha Sangsad.
+He scored his second goal for the club during a surprise 2–1 against giants Chittagong Abahani, on 16 May 2019.
 However, Sohel's next couple of goals came during defeats at the hands of NoFeL SC and Arambagh KS respectively.
 Sohel ended his first year in professional football with an impressive 4 goals and 3 assists to him name.

 Chittagong Abahani

-On 1 October 2019, Sohel joined Chittagong Abahani Limited under the guidance of the country's first UEFA-A licensed coach, Maruful Haque.
+On 1 October 2019, Sohel joined Chittagong Abahani under the guidance of the country's first UEFA-A licensed coach, Maruful Haque.
 Sohel's first assignment at his new club was the 2019 Sheikh Kamal International Club Cup, where he played all five games as defending champions Abahani reached the final once more, defeating Gokulam Kerala from India 3–2, with Sohel assisting the winner from Chinedu Matthew.
 However, he was unable to win his first silverware with the club as, they were defeated by Malaysian side Terengganu FC in the final.
 Sohel was unable to make his league debut that season as, the 2019–20 Bangladesh Premier League was cancelled.

 On 18 January 2021, Sohel finally made his league debut for Chittagong Abahani, during a game against Sheikh Jamal Dhanmondi Club.
 Nevertheless, he was not able to find a regular place in the starting lineup during the course of the season, this led to Maruful Haque converting Sohel into a defensive midfielder, the following year.
 The 2021–22 campaign was Sohel's breakthrough season as, he was called up to the Bangladesh national football team by coach Javier Cabrera, after his impressive performances during the domestic cup and league.
-On 4 March 2022, Sohel scored his first league goal for Chittagong Abahani which also came against Muktijoddha Sangsad KC.
+On 4 March 2022, Sohel scored his first league goal for Chittagong Abahani which also came against Muktijoddha Sangsad.
 He finished the season with 21 league appearances, registering one goal and four assists.
-Sohel missed only a single game the entire season due to a suspension and was shown a red card in his last game for the club, on 1 August 2022, against Bangladesh Police FC.
+Sohel missed only a single game the entire season due to a suspension and was shown a red card in his last game for the club, on 1 August 2022, against Bangladesh Police.
 He made 51 appearances in all competitions for the club and managed get seven assist and a single goal during his three years stay.